-At the end of 2012, the number of household-dwelling units living in overcrowded dwellings was 225,000 and the total number of persons living in such dwellings was 929,000.
+At the end of 2013, the number of household-dwelling units living in overcrowded dwellings was 226,000 and the total number of persons living in such dwellings was 932,000.
 A household-dwelling unit is defined as living in an overcrowded dwelling if it consists of more than one person per one room of its dwelling, so a person living alone cannot be regarded as living in an overcrowded dwelling.
 One-person household-dwelling units excluded, 15 per cent of the rest of the household-dwelling units and almost one person in five lived in an overcrowded dwelling.
-Compared with the year before, the number of overcrowded household-dwelling units fell by around 1,000 and the number of persons living in overcrowded dwellings went down by around 6,000.
+The number of overcrowded household-dwelling units has decreased yearly but year 2013 the number of overcrowded household-dwelling units has grown by around 1,000 and the number of persons living in overcrowded dwellings grown by around 3,000.